If you’re looking for information about nursing trends in 2020, you’ve come to the right place.

 In 2018, New York became the first state to pass a law requiring nurses to earn a BSN within 10 years of becoming licensed.
 Many other states have plans to adopt similar legislation.

 In light of these changes, the motivation for nurses to pursue higher education is stronger than ever.
 Online nursing degree programs provide a way for nurses to obtain a degree while continuing to work full-time, opening the door to higher education without the need to sacrifice work-related responsibilities or family obligations.
-We predict the popularity of online RN to BSN degree programs, as well as online MSN-FNP and online Post-Master’s FNP Certificate programs, to increase in 2020.
+We predict the popularity of online MSN-FNP and online Post-Master’s FNP Certificate programs to increase in 2020.

 2. The shortage of primary care physicians will create an even greater demand for Family Nurse Practitioners.